 The cats respond primarily to actions.
 Try giving one of them something.
 He will react to it differently depending on what it is.
 They know how to open containers, including nested ones, but if the container is empty it will be considered a play-toy.
 Anything you give them that is edible, they will put into their food bowls, though they may not begin eating it right away depending on how hungry they are.
 When they do decide to eat, they pick items from their food bowls in random order.
-The most they will accept at one time as a single gift is fifteen food items.
+The most they will accept at one time as a single gift is twenty food items.
+Items with overly complex of ambiguous names may confuse them.

 If a cat doesn't recognize something, you can tell him how to classify it.
 For example, you could say "Grimes, a persimmon is good to eat", or "Gridley, butyl mercaptan is bad", or "Grimes, a katzbalger is a weapon".
 They are selective about who they accept learning from, though.
 In general, you must be on a cat's permanent friends list before he will accept instruction from you.
 Too many contradictory directives, telling one of them that things he already knows are "bad" are good, or attempting to teach him things with embedded programming commands in an effort to subvert him, may cause you to be added to his untrusted list.
 The cats will not accept teaching from persons they do not trust.